Admission steps may vary depending on your student type. Identify the correct admission step pathway at http://www.hacc.edu/onlineadmissions.

 As a general rule, students should set aside 135 hours in a semester for a 3 credit course.
 For a 15-week class, a commitment of roughly 9-10 hours; however, for a 7-week class 19-20 hours per week may be essential for success.
 Students may need more time for some courses and less for others.
 The important part is managing time well to be successful.

 An instructor will indicate in the course description and syllabus if special computer software is required.
 Some software can be obtained for free as a HACC student.
-For instance, current students may download the Microsoft Office Suite for free from myHACC under Bookmarks Plus.
+For instance, current students may download the Microsoft Office Suite for free from myHACC under Student Success Resources.

 Yes, HACC is accredited by The Middle States Commission on Higher Education.